Brsk Is Now YouFibre - Brsk & YouFibre Merger Details

 FROM MERGER TO SINGLE BRAND

-Brsk and Netomnia originally announced their merger in 2024, combining brsk’s retail base with Netomnia’s rapidly expanding full fibre network.
-Since then, both brsk and YouFibre have continued to operate as separate consumer brands, despite running over the same underlying infrastructure.
+brsk and Netomnia originally announced their merger in 2024, combining brsk’s retail base with Netomnia’s rapidly expanding full fibre network.
+Since then, both brsk and YouFibre continued to operate as separate consumer brands despite running over the same underlying infrastructure.

 CONFIRMED: THE £2BN TAKEOVER

-The brsk-to-YouFibre consolidation is now confirmed to be part of a much larger structural change.
+The brsk-to-YouFibre consolidation now sits inside a much larger structural transaction.

-18 FEBRUARY 2026 UPDATE: InfraVia, Liberty Global, and Telefónica have announced an agreement to acquire Substantial Group (Netomnia and Brsk) for £2 billion through their joint venture, nexfibre.
+18 FEBRUARY 2026 UPDATE: InfraVia, Liberty Global, and Telefónica announced an agreement to acquire Substantial Group for £2 billion through their joint venture, nexfibre.

 KEY DEAL DETAILS: